ChengqingLi/DCT_SBR/readme.md

 # Recovery of Sign Bits of DCT Coefficients

-By Ruiyuan Lin, Jun Jiang, Sheng Liu, and Shujun Li (in order of contribution).
+Developed by Ruiyuan Lin, Jun Jiang, Sheng Liu, and Shujun Li (in order of contribution).

 ## Installation